 - If appropriate, a higher level of care (IOP or in-patient) may be required;

-- A revamp of your Recovery Protection Plan will be necessary;
+- A revamp of your recovery plan will be necessary;

-- The CRC will be engage in discussion regarding the use, and its impact on the community;
+- The CRP will engage in discussion regarding the use, and its impact on the community;